BeardedManStudios/ForgeNetworkingRemastered/CONTRIBUTING.md

 });
 ```

-For initializer lists we have hanging brackets
+For initializer lists we have hanging brackets (no parenthisis needed)
 ```csharp
 MyClass thing = new MyClass
 {